Akinlade-Opeyemi-Mary/Amazon-Product-Review-Analysis-Excel/README.md

 - `Review_Id` was counted in **Values** (Count)

 ### 📈 Result:
-A snapshot of bar chart displaying the **top 10 categories by total review count** for clearer interpretation.
+A snapshot of column chart displaying the **top 10 categories by total review count** for clearer interpretation.

-*Alt text: Bar chart showing total number of reviews by product category*
+*Alt text: Column chart showing total number of reviews by product category*

 ### 🔍 Key Findings:
 - **Top-reviewed categories:**